yw-fang/yw-fang.github.io/_pages/includes/intro.md

 training in molecular dynamics simulations under the supervision of Prof. Kaiwang Zhang from 2009 to 2012.
 In 2011, he also interned for R&D at
 Shanghai Baosteel Group Corporation for one month. </p>

-<p> Yuewen is an enthusiastic reviewer with strong willingness to help authors in the community publish their research findings by providing expert comments on improving the manuscripts.
-Up till now, he has contributed 95 verified peer reviews to 19 peer-reviewed journals including Advanced Science, Physical Review Letter, Physical Review Applied, etc. </p>

 <p> Yuewen's research interests include materials theory and materials discovery of thermoelectrics, superconductors, multiferroics, ferroelectrics,
 polar metals, complex oxide interfaces, and photovoltaic materials.